MAGNET4Cardiac7T/magnet4cardiac7t.github.io/_keynote_speakers/behl.md

 ## About

+Dr. Nicolas Behl is the product marketing manager for deep learning reconstruction and ultra-high field MRI at Siemens Healthineers.
+He studied physics in Heidelberg, Germany and London, Ontario, Canada.
+He did his PhD in medical physics at the German Cancer Research Center in Heidelberg, focusing on image reconstruction for Sodium imaging at 7T. in the following years as a postdoctoral researcher, he proceeded to lead the multinuclear research group at the DKFZ in Heidelberg.
+Nicolas joined Siemens Healthineers in 2018 in his current position.

-Dr. Behl works as Global Manager for MRI Systems at Siemens Healthineers in Erlangen, where he plays a key role in the strategic marketing and further development of innovative magnetic resonance imaging solutions.Previously, he was a postdoctoral researcher at the DKFZ (German Cancer Research Centre) in the field of medical physics. <br> A completet list of his publications is available on <a href="https://scholar.google.com/scholar?hl=de&as_sdt=0%2C5&q=dr.+nicolas+behl"> google scholar </a>
+<br> A completet list of his publications is available on <a href="https://scholar.google.com/scholar?hl=de&as_sdt=0%2C5&q=dr.+nicolas+behl"> google scholar </a>